Psalm 12

 Psalm 12 is the twelfth psalm of the Book of Psalms, beginning in English in the King James Version: "Help, Lord; for the godly man ceaseth; for the faithful fail from among the children of men."
-In the Greek Septuagint and the Latin Vulgate, it is psalm 11 in a slightly different numbering, "Salvum me fac".
+In the slightly different numbering of the Greek Septuagint and the Latin Vulgate, it is Psalm 11, "Salvum me fac".
 Its authorship is traditionally assigned to King David.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
 It was set to music by composers including Johann Sebastian Bach.